MovingBlocks/TerasologyLauncher/README.md

 Terasology Launcher - ReadMe
 ============================
-*Terasology Launcher* is the official launcher for the open source game [Terasology][GitHub Terasology].
+[*Terasology Launcher*][GitHub TerasologyLauncher] is the official launcher for the open source game [Terasology][GitHub Terasology].

 The *Terasology Launcher* provides easy access to the different game versions and build types.

-It is voluntarily developed by [MovingBlocks team][GitHub MovingBlocks].
+Terasology and related projects are developed by a group of software enthusiast volunteers under the organization name [MovingBlocks][GitHub MovingBlocks].

 Usage
 -----